cloudbeds/webpack-module-federation-types-plugin/README.md

 While using `@ts-ignore` on your imports works, it is a bummer to lose intellisense and type-checking capabilities.

 This package exposes a Webpack plugin and a node CLI command called `make-federated-types`.
-It writes a typings file in _dist/@types_ folder and downloads remote types into _@remote-types_ folder.
+It writes a typings file in _dist/@types_ folder and downloads remote types into _src/@types/remotes_ folder.

 Synchronization of types happens after every compilation and with a 1-minute interval when idle.